-20 apartments for rent in Hyde Park, Cincinnati, OH
+20 apartments for rent near Hyde Park, Cincinnati, OH

 Just the name, “Hyde Park,” brings forth images of majestic, turn-of-the-century homes, romantic gas lamps, stained-glass windows, porches, high ceilings and lush parks.
 The Hyde Park neighborhood on the east side of Cincinnati, Ohio, lives up to those images as one of the city’s oldest and most prestigious neighborhoods.
 Established in 1892 by prominent businessmen who wanted to create a community for the city’s wealthy, the area was named Hyde Park after New York’s fashionable neighborhood of the same name.